kupietools/DYORassistant/README.md

+#NOTE, 2020 sep 19: currently hard at work fixing functionality disabled by today's major under-the-hood changes in DEXTools's UI.
+New version should be posted soon.

 # DYORassistant (formerly "DEXTassistant")

 An independently developed userscript bringing new UI features and embedded research tools to popular DEX- &